zq99/monte-hall-problem-simulation/README.md

 ## Example

-This is an example of running a 3 door game 10,000 times where the contestant repicks after being shown a door by the host.
+This is an example of running a 3 door game 10,000 times, where the contestant re-picks after being shown a door by the host.
 The experiment is repeated 100 times, and the results are aggregated.

         Game game = Game.createInstance(3);